And in my thirst they gave me vinegar

 - Remove the ginger by passing through a fine mesh strainer.

 Yield: ~650 mL switchel concentrate

-To serve, combine each part switchel concentrate with about five parts still or sparkling water.
+To serve, combine each part switchel concentrate with about six parts still or sparkling water.
 Serve over ice.